spessasus/spessasynth_core/docs/extra/midi-implementation.md

 There are a few differences from fluidsynth's implementation:

 - LSB 16 overrides the `fineTune` generator instead of emitting a pitch-wheel event
-- Effect generators get overriden directly rather than passing through the modulator
+- Effect generators get overridden directly rather than passing through the modulator
 - Filter cutoff and Q have been tuned slightly differently

-## System Exlusives
+## System Exclusives

 ### Supported System Exclusives